Kehrlann/spring-security-architecture-workshop/5-configurers/README.md

 `RobotAuthenticationFilter`, pass it the `AuthenticationManager`, and the put the filter in the chain (you will need to update the Filter so that you can pass the auth manager in the constructor).

-Finally, update your security configuration, by removing the direct reference to the filter, an `.apply()`'ing your newly created configurer.
-For historical reasons, you must call `.apply()` outside of the fluent API.
+Finally, update your security configuration, by removing the direct reference to the filter, and using `.with()` to register your newly created configurer.

 That's quite a lot!